gisisfun/map_polygons/README.md

 - Have a look in the shapefiles directory for the processed shape files for area weighted and place point of interest weighted files.

-**The Python Code will switch between Linux and Windows Enviromments (under development)** For Windows download the OSGeo4W package and install the 'express install'.
+**The Python Code will switch between Linux and Windows Enviromments (under development)**

+For full functionality with Windows OS, download the OSGeo4W package and install the 'express install'.
 The code will map to the standard installation location on C drive.
-The code was riginally bult for Linux.
+The code was originally bult for Linux OS.
 Linux has pretty good package management so no worries here.
 All python modules are installed using pip3.

 **Why not use Vendor 'XYZ' or 'ABC' Software?**